vsspt/Database-Generic-Dao/README.md

 # Database-Generic-DAO

- - The purpose of this framework is to ease the coding DAO layer objects.
+ - The purpose of this framework is to ease the coding of DAO layer objects.
 Includes all of the basic CRUD methods as well as various "find" or "search" methods.
- - Uses [Google Generic Search](https://code.google.com/p/hibernate-generic-dao/wiki/Search) that offers a powerful and flexible search functionality.
+ - Uses [Google Generic Search](https://code.google.com/p/hibernate-generic-dao/wiki/Search) to provide a powerful and flexible search functionality.
  - Implemented using Spring and Hibernate

 Usage overview